darrell60rabec5z/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, readable, and maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity, modularity, and good design principles often lead to better performance in the long run."

 This quote by computer scientist Donald Knuth emphasizes the importance of not over-engineering or prematurely optimizing software.
 It's a reminder that clarity and maintainability are key, and that optimizations should be data-driven and targeted rather than speculative.

+# 2024-01-05
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive to write clear, concise, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember, code is read far more often than it's written; thus, clarity should always trump cleverness.
+Also, embrace modularity and reusable components to enhance efficiency and scalability in your projects."

+This quote by Leonardo da Vinci emphasizes a core principle in software engineering—keeping code simple can lead to greater elegance and effectiveness.
+It's a reminder that while intricate solutions might showcase technical prowess, they often introduce bugs, hinder maintenance, and obstruct future enhancements.